 “Some of these cities appear to have been built based on a well-developed plan.
 The streets of major cities such as Mohenjo-daro and Harappa were paved and were laid out at right angles (and aligned north, south, east or west) in a grid pattern with a hierarchy of streets (commercial boulevards to small residential alleyways), somewhat comparable to that of present day New York.
 The houses were protected from noise, odors, and thieves, and had their own wells, and sanitation.
 And the cities had drainage, large granaries, water tanks, and well-developed urban sanitation,” the Wikipedia article on urban planning says.

-What is even more astonishing is that now, two and a half millennia later, most of the current inhabitants of land of Harappa and Mohenjo-daro civilization live not in well planned cities but in tiny little impoverished villages, and some in unplanned congested mega-slums.
+What is even more astonishing is that now, four and a half millennia later, most of the current inhabitants of land of Harappa and Mohenjo-daro civilization live not in well planned cities but in tiny little impoverished villages, and in unplanned congested mega-slums.
 The shame of the whole thing is that as a collective not only have they lost the knowledge of what cities mean but they don’t even dream of building and inhabiting cities.
 One wonders when the regression started and what led to the death of the spirit that built those ancient cities.
 Something snuffed out the spirit, something killed those dreams, something made the inheritors of such great vision and accomplishment into myopic poverty-stricken masses living in misery, huddled into very primitive small villages.

 The world – or at least some parts of it – has moved on.
 They have built many wonderful cities, much grander in scale than Mohenjo-daro and Harappa.
 Over the centuries, human civilization has progressed pari passu with the development of cities.
 Immense understanding and knowledge of what works and what doesn’t in city planning has accumulated.